scloud19/SECipedia/Networking/networking_fundamentals.md

             Layer 2 address (Data Link is the second layer) Hardware address
             Burned-in address (BIA)
+                Address is burned into your NIC (Network Interface Card).
+                    However, can't we change this?
             Physical address
-                Remember this DOESN'T mean that the MAC address exists on the physical layer Physical
+                Remember this DOESN'T mean that the MAC address exists on the physical layer

-    Error detection vs. Error correction
-    Remember, Error detection is different than Error Correction.
+        General Terms: Error detection vs. Error correction Remember, Error detection is different than Error Correction.
 Just because you’re detecting something doesn’t mean that you’re correcting it.

-The data link layer performs error detection via the Frame Check Sequence (FCS)
-    Steps for the FCS:
+        The data link layer performs error detection via the Frame Check Sequence (FCS) Steps for the FCS:
                 1)Sender runs a mathematical formula against the contents of the frame

                 2) The sender places the result of that value into the FCS field of the frame, and then sends it

                 3) The receiver of the frame runs the same algorithm against the contents of the frames.
 If the resulting value matches that in the FCS field, the frame is fine.
 If that resulting value doesn't match, that frame is considered corrupt and is then discarded.

-        Why no error recovery?
+                However, why don't we have error recovery?
-            It's impossible to reverse on the recieveing end.
+                    It's impossible to reverse on the receiving end.
+    Physical

+    As a network admin, most of your work is in the physical, data link and network layers.

 Physical Layer
     Send data with binary (1,0's which symbolizes electrical currents being turned off and on)